 Here are several reasons why and how to focus on engaging your employees in your contact center.

 What is employee engagement?

 Employee engagement is how passionate your team members are about their jobs.
 It takes into consideration how committed they are to your company, and how much effort they put into their work.
 Measuring employee engagement looks at your agents’ motivation, involvement, or commitment to the company.

-In your contact center, the foundation of employee engagement is understanding and valuing your agents.
-That means you support them in their work and their personal development.
-This engagement drives performance and leads your agents to better, more empowered decision making.
+In a contact center, the key to engaging your employees is understanding and valuing them.
+That means you support them in their work as well as their personal development.
+When agents feel valued and heard, they in turn become more engaged in their work.
+This kind of engagement drives performance and leads your agents to better, more empowered decision-making.

-Because the contact center is the pulse of your customer’s experience, valuing your front line agents inspires them to share the insights they’re gaining from your customers.
-Inspire employees perform better and stick around longer.
+Your agents are also the pulse of the customer experience.
+Valuing your front line agents inspires them to perform better and stick around longer.

 Why bother with engagement?

 Today’s customers expect to reach you at all hours of the day, even when you’re busy lounging on the couch watching The Mandalorian.
 They expect immediate solutions and easy fixes.
 But many contact centers struggle to keep up with customer expectations and rapid changes in technology.

 High-quality customer service requires you to train your agents regularly, so they stay in the loop on the latest customer trends and changes to technology.
 But it’s hard to keep a knowledgeable workforce when the industry turnover rate is between 30-45%, more than double the average of other jobs in the U.S.

 Contact center agents tend to feel undervalued and interchangeable, which leads to high rates of burnout, and then, turnover.